 Norsk Regnesentral (Norwegian Computing Center, NR) is a private, independent, non-profit foundation established in 1952.
-NR carries out contract research and development projects in the areas of information and communication technology and applied statistical modeling.
-The clients are a broad range of industrial, commercial and public service organizations in the national as well as the international market.
+NR carries out contract research and development projects in information and communication technology and applied statistical-mathematical modelling.
+The clients include a broad range of industrial, commercial and public service organisations in the national as well as the international market.
 Our scientific and technical capabilities are further developed in co-operation with The Research Council of Norway and key customers.
 The results of our projects may take the form of reports, software, prototypes, and short courses.
-A proof of the confidence and appreciation our clients have for us is given by the fact that most of our new contracts are signed with previous customers.
+A proof of the confidence and appreciation our clients have in us is given by the fact that most of our new contracts are signed with previous customers.